What is ABC Analysis in Inventory Management?

 Toyota, for example, keeps fast-moving parts readily available and only orders slower-moving parts when needed.
 Something similar is done by Walmart.
 They ensure that their high-demand products are always in stock while allowing suppliers to deliver their slow-moving products as needed, reducing storage expenses.

-ABC Analysis: Step-by-Step Process for Inventory Management with Example
+ABC Analysis: Step-by-Step Process with Example

 ABC analysis helps you identify which inventory items are most valuable to your business so you can manage them more efficiently.